 A thorough discussion of the dynamic of mediation is also necessary.
 One way to prepare is for you and your custody lawyer to role-play the contemplated mediation to get a sense of what to expect and how to react.

-Mediation involving child custody lawyers
+Informal Settlement involving child custody lawyers

 A fairly new concept in the alternate dispute area is “collaborative divorce.”
 In a collaborative divorce, the parties retain independent counsel and enlist the services of psychologists, counselors, therapists, and financial advisers to develop, in a “collaborative” setting a global agreement on all of the divorce issues.
 This growing trend generally requires that if the parties are not able to reach an accord, the attorneys and professionals involved will not be involved in the subsequent divorce litigation.
-As the costs of divorce, litigation continue to soar, there will no doubt be more and more use of collaborative divorce by individuals who are willing to set aside individual agendas for the greater good of the family.
+As the costs of divorce litigation continue to soar, there will no doubt be more and more use of collaborative divorce by individuals who are willing to set aside individual agendas for the greater good of the family.